NRWLDev/changelog-gen/docs/index.md

 # Overview

-`changelog-gen` is a CHANGELOG generator intended to remove the mental load of determining correct versioning, while generating changelogs and create release tags from [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) formatted commit messages.
+`changelog-gen` is a CHANGELOG generator intended to remove the mental load of determining correct versioning, while generating changelogs and creating release tags from [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) formatted commit messages.